-The Medical Center collaborates with the Service Organization of South East Texas (the Service Organization), a nonprofit corporation, to access Medicaid supplemental payments through the State of Texas' private UPL program.
-The Medical Center has one representative who serves on the Board of Directors of the Service Organization.
-The Service Organization funded certain health care services on behalf of the Medical Center in the amounts of approximately \$456,000 and \$4,661,000 during the years ended December 31, 2017 and 2016, respectively.
+Prior to 2018, the Medical Center collaborated with the Service Organization of South East Texas (the Service Organization), a nonprofit corporation, to access Medicaid supplemental payments through the State of Texas' private UPL program.
+The Medical Center had one representative who served on the Board of Directors of the Service Organization.
+The Service Organization funded certain health care services on behalf of the Medical Center in the amount of approximately \$456,000 during the year ended December 31, 2017.
 These on-behalf of payments are reflected as nonoperating revenues in the accompanying statements of revenues, expenses and changes in net position.